-Million Dollar Spaghetti Casserole is a budget-friendly casserole that’s easy to make.
+Million-dollar spaghetti is a creamy, cheesy, budget-friendly casserole that's so easy to make.

-Layers of spaghetti and cheese are smothered in a savory beefy sauce and baked until brown and bubbly.
+This crowd-pleasing dish is made with layers of spaghetti and cheese that is smothered in a hearty meat sauce and baked until browned and bubbly.

-- Million Dollar Spaghetti is a combination of baked spaghetti and lasagna.
+- Serving: Million Dollar Spaghetti is a combination of baked spaghetti and lasagna and pairs well with all the classic sides: garlic bread, Caesar salad, easy arugula salad, and more!

-- It’s is a large and hearty casserole that reheats and freezes well for future meals.
+- Freezing: This hearty casserole reheats and freezes well for future meals!

-Sauce: This recipe uses pasta sauce as the base to keep it quick and easy.
+- Sauce: This recipe uses pasta sauce as the base to keep it quick and easy.
 You can use homemade marinara sauce or your favorite jar of sauce.
-Feel free to stir in fresh herbs if you’d like!
+Feel free to stir in fresh herbs!

 The leftovers of this casserole reheat well!
 The pasta softens up a bit when reheating, but the flavor is just as good as when it was fresh out of the oven.

-Prep Ahead: Million Dollar Spaghetti Casserole can be made up to 24 hours ahead of time.
-Remove it from the fridge at least 30 minutes before baking and add an additional 15 minutes to the baking time.
+- Prep Ahead: This spaghetti can be made up to 24 hours ahead of time.
+Remove it from the fridge at least 30 minutes before baking and add 15 minutes to the baking time.

 More Favorite Spaghetti Recipes

-Did your family love this Million Dollar Spaghetti Casserole?
-Leave us a rating and a comment below!
+Did you enjoy this Million Dollar Spaghetti?
+Leave us a rating and comment below!

 Ingredients